York Walls in Bloom

 Simon Mahon, General Manager of The Grand, York, said:

-We’re delighted to be working on the York Walls in Bloom project; we’re very proud sponsors and are looking forward seeing wildflowers being introduced along the walls, which naturally will make this historical part of York even more beautiful.
+We’re delighted to be working on the York Walls in Bloom project; we’re very proud sponsors and are looking forward to seeing wildflowers being introduced along the walls, which naturally will make this historical part of York even more beautiful.

 "Here at The Grand, York, as part of our sustainability initiative we house approximately 50,000 bees on our roof.
 The honey they produce is used throughout The Grand in desserts, pastries and cocktails.
 So, we’re really happy to support this project."